 Wiping out the “infection” can mean creating an entirely new file server, or simply wiping out share directories and files (depending on the extent of the issue).
 In any case, eradicating the offending code and its impact will likely need to be handled completely before a file recovery, and is not addressed in this discussion.
 Consult with qualified security resources and guidance to ensure your environment is ready for file recovery.

-In any case DO NOT DELETE THE AZURE FILE SHARE ITSELF – the Azure Backup data is linked to the share and will be lost.
+Whatever you do, DO NOT DELETE THE AZURE FILE SHARE ITSELF – the Azure Backup data is linked to the share and will be lost.
 Deleting individual files / directories or wiping the entire server may be thoughtfully pursued actions.

-The simplest way to delete the files can be from the infected server (if it is online), and the deletes will be propagated to the Azure File Share repository.
+If you do want to delete the files from the Azure File Share (which is a distraction from getting things back on line), the simplest way to delete the files can be from the infected server (if it is online), and the deletes will be propagated to the Azure File Share repository.
 Before Deletion:

-You can also delete files from within the Azure console, but the web interface does not support deleting sub-directories which contain files / sub-directories – making this laborious.
 Connecting to the share (mapping a drive) from another host – even a VM in Azure will allow for simple / rapid deletion of the directory hierarchy.
 Select “Connect” from the Azure File page in your storage account:

 “Connect” will provide instructions on how to connect to that specific share from a Windows (or other) host: